-To receive accommodations under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and the ADAAA, it is recommended that students discuss their individual situation with Disability Resources staff.
+To receive accommodations under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and the ADAAA, it is recommended that students discuss their individual situation with Disability Resources.

-This report must come from a professional who is qualified to make a diagnosis EG. A CARDIOLOGIST FOR A HEART ISSUE, A PSYCHOLOGIST OR PSYCHIATRIST FOR A MENTAL HEALTH DISABILITY, to discuss the impact of the disorder, PROVIDE SUPPORTIVE DATA, and to recommend appropriate accommodations.
-PELASE SEE EXPECTED DOCUMENTATION GUIDELINES BELOW.
+This report must come from a professional who is qualified to make a diagnosis (e.g., a cardiologist for a heart issue, a psychologist or psychiatrist for a mental health disability) discussing the impact of the disorder, providing supportive date, and recommend appropriate accommodations.
 The professional must not be a relative.
+Please see criteria under Elements of Expected Documentation.

 The report must be current so that a determination of appropriate and reasonable accommodation may be made.